For investors only

 and related information

-Isofol has an ongoing Phase IIa study, ISO-CC-005, which evaluate the safety and efficacy of arfolitixorin in patients with mCRC.
-The main purpose is to establish a safe and effective dose for future studies and clinical practice.
+Isofol has completed a Phase I/IIa study, ISO-CC-005, which evaluated the safety and efficacy of arfolitixorin in patients with mCRC.
+The main purpose was to establish a safe and effective dose for future studies and clinical practice.
 The dose definition part of the study was completed in March 2018.

-After selecting 120 mg of arfolitixorin/m² as a continued study dose, the study was expanded with an additional treatment group of 11 patients treated with the dosing regimen, arfolitixorin in combination with 5-FU, oxaliplatin and bevacizumab, which is now used in the enrolling AGENT study.
-Patient data from these 11 patients showed a positive safety profile for the treatment regimen, which was a requirement from the FDA to initiate the global phase 3 study, AGENT.
+After selected 120 mg of arfolitixorin/m² as a recommended study dose (RP2D), the study was expanded with an additional treatment group of 11 patients treated with the dosing regimen, arfolitixorin in combination with 5-FU, oxaliplatin and bevacizumab, which is now used in the enrolling AGENT study.
+Patient data from these 11 patients showed a positive safety profile for the treatment regimen, which was a requirement from the FDA to initiate the global phase III study, AGENT.

-Isofol has since started two additional treatment groups to generate more safety and efficacy data.
-The goal was to recruit at least 40 mCRC patients in the first line treatment (initial treatment), who for at least 8 weeks receive treatment with arfolitixorin in combination with 5-FU and oxaliplatin or in combination with 5-FU and irinotecan.
-Patients will be evaluated for safety and efficacy by measuring side effects and tumor shrinkage.
-Recruitment and treatment of patients is ongoing in a total of 8 hospitals in the Nordic countries and Europe and all 40 patients have been recruited and initiated treatment.
+Isofol started in 2018 two additional treatment groups (safety extension cohort I and II) to generate more safety and efficacy data.
+The goal was to recruit at least 40 mCRC patients in the first line treatment (initial treatment), who for at least 8 weeks received treatment with arfolitixorin in combination with 5-FU and oxaliplatin or in combination with 5-FU and irinotecan.
+Patients were evaluated for safety and efficacy by measuring side effects and tumor shrinkage.